camunda/camunda-docs-static/get-started/content/cmmn11/project-setup.md

 Now you are ready to set up your first process application project in Eclipse.

 {{< note title="Terminology - Process vs. Case" class="info" >}}
 CMMN is a modeling language for *cases*, whereas BPMN is a language for *processes*.
 This tutorial is about cases.
 However, due to Camunda's BPMN-focused heritage, the Java project contains classes and files with names like `ProcessApplication` and `processes.xml`.
-These are in fact generally applicable and can be used with both processes as well as cases.
+These are in fact generally applicable and can be used with both processes and cases.
 {{< /note >}}